 For the Cartographers

 While Action Park is no more, Mountain Creek Waterpark still uses a handful of the original rides today.
 Some of the defunct Action Park fossils are also still visible.
-Check out the resort in Google Maps (or Bing Maps, if that’s your preference).
+Check out the resort in Google Maps or Bing Maps.

 Users on Wikimapia have done a great job mapping the rides in Mountain Creek.
 The image below is from this page, which breaks down each ride’s location in detail.